kkm24132/ReinforcementLearning/README.md

 # Reinforcement Learning
 Focuses on Reinforcement Learning related concepts, use cases and learning approaches

+### Key Terms
+- Agent: "The learner".
+Agent is the main part of a RL setup.
+From an example perspective, it could be a robot learning to do certain things as an agent, can be walking for that matter, or it could be an agent learning to "drive" a vehicle.
+They explore environments
+- State: This is the position the agent is at a given period.
+It changes when the agent moves.
+Different positions in a given environment is called as "State".
+- Environment: This is the agent's learning area or learning space.

 ### Areas
 - MABP (Multi-Armed Bandit Problems)